Rev. Charlie Jackson

 Russell Lee & the Holy Wonders

-Including this 45 in this retrospective may be a bit of a stretch, since the only firm connection I have found with Rev. Jackson is that he had this 45 in his collection.
+Including this 45 in this retrospective may be a bit of a stretch, since the only firm connection I have found with Rev. Jackson is that he had a copy of this 45 in his collection.
 What a record, though.
 One of my very favorites.

 ______________________________________________________________________________________